Sabbir45ali/Breast-Cancer-Detection-Backend/BCD-Services/README.md

 -> Installation and Setup

-Step 1: Create a Project Directory
+Step 1: Go into Project Directory

-mkdir project_name
-cd project_name
+cd BCD-Services

 Step 2: Create a Virtual Environment